ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-1-CAM_Install.md

 This section is executed from the **boot** node

-Note cross reference instructions from KC (<https://www.ibm.com/support/knowledgecenter/SS2L37_3.1.2.0/cam_install_offline_EE.html>)

-1. In ICP home page,  select catalog in the upper right had side.
+1. On ICP home page, select **Catalog** in the upper right corner

 2. Using the search bar, search for **CAM**

-3. Select the "Ibm-cam" Helm Chart from the local-charts repo

-   ​	Ibm-cam V 3.1.1, Cloud Pak version 3.1.1 , App Version 3.1.2.0
+3. Select the "Ibm-cam" Helm Chart from the local-charts repo Ibm-cam V 3.1.1, Cloud Pak version 3.1.1 , App Version 3.1.2.0

    ![Lab_1-1_C](../images/Lab_1-1_C.png)

-4. Click Configure
+4. Click **Configure**

 5. Configure the following settings.
    - Helm release name: **cam**